PBN earns 4 awards in national business publication competition - Providence Business News

 The judges said the feature “gives a platform to those whose voices are not always present.
 Unflinching questions about racism, discrimination, trust and acceptance are met with astute, insightful answers.”

-For the fifth time in the last nine years, PBN was judged to be one of the three best websites for business publications of all sizes in the competition.
+For the fifth time in the last nine years, PBN was judged to be one of the three best websites for business publications of all sizes in the competition, earning a third place, or Bronze, award.

 “There is a nice mix of breaking news and features, with the availability of both free and premium content reserved specifically for subscribers,” said the judges.
 “The website had a nice touch by dividing stories by relevant topics and also by subject matter.
 The site was simple and easy to navigate.”